3rdVoyager/firstcommit.guide/README.md

 **Learn technology by working with it.**

-FirstCommit is a free, open-source educational project dedicated to helping people become confident builders, problem-solvers, and lifelong learners through practical, project-based learning.
+FirstCommit is a free, open-source educational project with a simple goal: helping people become confident builders, problem-solvers, and lifelong computer science learners through practical, project-based learning.

 Our goal isn't simply to teach programming more efficiently. it's to help people understand the technology they use every day and gain the confidence to solve problems with it.